Tumne/star-trakker/README.md

 ## The Process

 With the limited amount of time I had between job searching and other activities, I’m pleased with the outcome.
-Early on, I quickly made sure the application worked in a few files.
-I coded the logic within the components themselves (api calls, useState, useEffect, prop drilling).
-Well aware that it will need later optimization.
+I quickly made sure the application worked in a few component files, coding most of the logic within the components themselves (api calls, useState, useEffect, prop drilling).
+Well aware to later optimize and refactor.

-Next I styled the app with great thought to usability and aesthetics.
+Next I styled the app paying great attention to the aesthetics design and overall usability.

-Afterwards, I decided to move most of the state logic into a redux architecture, all the while refactoring components down.
+Afterwards, I decided to move most of the state logic into a redux architecture; refactoring components down.
 As opposed to using standard react-redux, connect, mapStateToProps and such, I implemented redux utilizing [Redux Toolkit](https://redux-toolkit.js.org/).
-Doing so proved effective as I was able to clean up the components and simplify the codebase with react-redux hooks.
+Doing so proved effective as I was able to clean up the components and simplify the codebase using react-redux hooks.

 I developed a crafty solution to cache and replace node states upon empty searches, therefore eliminated unnecessary api calls.
-In addition, by creating a unique `nodeId` (parent id’s separated by dots) became useful in selecting the correct connection within the node tree.
-The unique `nodeId` could be used to recursively insert selected connections and traverse node connections inside of the `connection.js` component.
+Creating a unique `nodeId` (parent id’s separated by dots) became useful in selecting the correct connection within the node tree.
+The unique `nodeId` could also be used to recursively insert selected connections and traverse node connections inside of the `connection.js` component.

-Highlighting content was completed using some custom util functions and nifty regex expressions that ignore any html tags while searching.
-Using the dompurify library to sanitize the innerHtml was key to prevent xss attacks.
+Highlighting content using nifty regex expressions that ignore any html tags while searching.
+DOMpurify library to sanitize the innerHtml was key to prevent xss attacks.
 Furthermore, I took the liberty of removing any empty string literals text from being displayed.

 ## Further implementation:

 Overall the app is highly functional but could be expanded for better usability.
 For example, the user might want the list to stay open upon click (similar to vsCode file-folder structure).
 Or be able to change the variables in a dropdown UI, saving changes to the backend.
-The search endpoint also searches the text, if this was a real app, I’d expand the highlighting feature to the list.
-For larger datasets, I’d consider paginating the data in and better caching within global state (redux).
+The search endpoint also searches the titles, if this was a real app, I’d also highlight text in the node list.
+For larger datasets, I’d consider paginating the data in and better caching within global state (redux or even content-api).

 Other aspects of the code would need attention too;

 - internationalization
 - accessibility (alternative text for images, keyboard navigation, resizing text, etc),
-- typescript (opted out, but usually my default),
+- typescript (opted out, but usually my go to),
 - jsdoc comments everywhere (currently only in util files),
 - scss mixins/variables or even better styled-components
-- constants and enums for api endpoints and the like
+- constants, enums, overall clean up.

 If this was a production ready app, I would eject create-react-app and configure accordingly, though realistically would have built the webpack from scratch.
 Code splitting, lazy loading sections, common chunks.
-Dockerfiles, env variables, deploy scripts, the whole nine.
+Dockerfiles, env variables, deploy scripts; the whole deep space nine.

 ## Getting Started